dryutsun/timemapclone/readme.md

 ## MVP: (CHANGE TO USER STORIES)
 - [x] I would like to have my models and route stubs created.
 Forms should display the correct information.
-        - Need to stub project routes for new/edit/delete
+        - Need to stub project routes for \delete
 - [x]  I would like the map to display the "event" on the map.
 - [x]  Ideally, I would like for the user to be able to click on the screen and get lat-lon data for data entry.
 This should be put into the form.
 This must be done in a "new" view.